 During the class, farm owners Sue Wika and Tom Prieve will provide a detailed overview of the construction and operation of their deep-winter greenhouse, which utilizes passive solar energy with underground heat storage.
 The greenhouse provides greens for local consumers.
 In addition, the structure is utilized to produce fodder for the farm livestock.
 Students will be in the greenhouse to see how greens and fodder are planted and harvested.

 This course covers the hands-on essential skills necessary for a forage-based livestock producer.
 Elevate your handiness while building community and competence.
-Check back for announcements about the next Farm Skills 101 class.
+Registration is now open for the next Farm Skills 101 class in fall 2014.

-Farm Skills 101 consists of 51 hours of on-farm education in three weekends of fun and fulfilling learning.
+Farm Skills 101 consists of around 50 hours of on-farm education in three weekends of fun and fulfilling learning.
 These are days in the field, not field days.
 Participants will need pants, closed-toe shoes, gloves and safety glasses.

 Also, all students receive a free one-year SFA membership – benefits include various conference and event discounts, the CornerPost magazine, and more.